ONSdigital/application-profile/README.md

 ### Components

-The components of a data cube (dimensions/measures/attributes).
+The components of a data cube are its dimensions, measures and attributes.

 - If components are used across many different data cubes (common dimensions such as time or geography) then we should assign an IRI which is sufficiently general and not tied to a particular dataset.
 - If components are unlikely to be used across many different data cubes (for example if they are domain specific) but will be reused by cubes in the same series, then we can assign an IRI which is "local" to the dataset series.